-Like any art form, film is a subjective medium.
-What might be touching to one viewer could be eye-roll inducing to another; a CGI-heavy summer blockbuster might wow filmgoers looking for popcorn escapism while eliciting groans from ticket buyers who do not believe style is a replacement for substance.
+Like any art form, film is a subjective medium - which means What might be touching to one viewer could be eye-roll inducing to another; a CGI-heavy summer blockbuster might wow filmgoers looking for popcorn escapism while eliciting groans from ticket buyers who do not believe style is a replacement for substance.
 There has never been a film that all viewers unanimously agree on.
 The highest rated movies listed on Rotten Tomatoes have their detractors and, conversely, the lowest rated movies have their champions.
-Film experiences vary by our interests, our tastes, and (if we’re being totally honest) our mood at the time of viewing – making it near-impossible to place most films at a fixed point on the spectrum between bad and great cinema.
+Film experiences vary by our interests, our tastes, and (if we're being totally honest) our mood at the time of viewing - making it near-impossible to place most films at a fixed point on the spectrum between bad and great cinema.

 However, from time to time, Hollywood spits out a movie so bad, so technically incompetent, that its failures are hard to ignore.
 Some of these movies go on to become, unintentionally, so-bad-they're good, where others remain downright unwatchable.
 As with our annual "Worst of the Year" recaps, we only include the worst mainstream releases, rather than divisive movies that were underwhelming to certain filmgoers (we're looking at you Transformers franchise).
 Our picks highlight the intolerable bores that failed to deliver on even their most basic ambitions - these are the unfunny comedies, the not-very-scary horror movies, the superficial dramas, and the snooze-inducing action flicks.